psteinb/hpc-in-a-day/_episodes/03-01-parallel-estimate-of-pi.md

 She must admit that the application takes quite long to finish.
 Yet another reason to use a cluster or any other remote resource for these kind of applications that take quite a long time.
 But not everyone has a cluster at his or her disposal.
 So she decides to parallelize this algorithm first so that it can exploit the number cores that each machine on the cluster or even her laptop has to offer.

-> ## Where is the problem ?
+> ## Premature Optimisation is the root of all evil!
 >
-> Before venturing out and trying to accelerate a program, it is utterly important to find the hot spots of it.
+> Before venturing out and trying to accelerate a program, it is utterly important to find the hot spots of it by means of measurements.
 For the sake of this tutorial, we use the [line_profiler](https://github.com/rkern/line_profiler) of python.
 Your language of choice most likely has similar utilities.
 >
 > In order to install the profiler, please call:
 > ~~~